MENTORING MAKES A BIG DIFFERENCE IN A CHILD’S LIFE

 "It has given my son the opportunity to have someone to talk to and help him make better choices." -- Parent of Latino Little Brother

 Our 737-acre Camp Oty'Okwa in the Hocking Hills provides a safe, positive and nurturing environment for campers.
 Certified by the American Camp Association, Camp Oty'Okwa provides camping and environmental education experiences in an atmosphere that builds self-esteem, self-confidence and the skills that children facing adversity need to succeed.
 In addition to summer camp, we host school groups interested in meeting their academic content standards in an experiential way.
 For more information, please visit www.campotyokwa.org.

 of our campers showed improvement in each of the five categories we measured on our Camp Youth Outcomes Survey last year.

-The Mentoring Center of Central Ohio, which is a department of Big Brothers Big Sisters, has a positive impact on the quality of mentoring provided not only by our agency, but also by its 30 partner organizations.
-The Mentoring Center also maintains an affiliation with MENTOR, a network of 28 mentoring partnerships throughout the United States that raise awareness and drive the investment of time and money into high impact mentoring programs.
-For more information, please visit www.mentoringcenterco.org.
+MENTOR Central Ohio, which is a division of Big Brothers Big Sisters, has a positive impact on the quality of mentoring provided not only by our agency, but also by many partner agencies.
+MENTOR Central Ohio also maintains an affiliation with MENTOR, a network of mentoring partnerships throughout the United States that raise awareness and drive the investment of time and money into high impact mentoring programs.
+For more information, please visit www.mentorcentralohio.org.

 "This training really helped prepare me for what to expect when mentoring and how to deal with any situations that may arise."
-"I am ready to make a difference in a child's life." -- Mentors who completed a Mentoring Center training class
+"I am ready to make a difference in a child's life." -- Mentors who completed a MENTOR Central Ohio training class